Salable/react-utils/README.md

 Returns useful data about the current product.
 Can be used for many things including the creation of custom pricing tables.

+By default, plans and features that are marked as `DEPRECATED` will be excluded from the response.
+If you would like these returned, you can pass in an optional options object with `{ withDeprecated: true }`.

 ### Example

 ```tsx